valencia21/valencia21.github.io/_posts/2020-06-14-summarizing-japans-coronavirus-strategy-response-result.markdown

 Government officials argued that the PCR tests available at the time were unreliable and false positives in testing would only serve to stretch already limited resources and over-burden medical institutions.
 False positives are particularly troublesome when your strategy is to spend copious resources actively identifying and managing clusters.

-A relative lack of deaths in Japan suggests that concerns in March that many cases may have been hidden were either misplaced or a very high % of cases are asymptomatic.
+A relative lack of deaths in Japan suggests that concerns in March that many cases may have been hidden were either misplaced or a higher than expected % of cases are asymptomatic.

 #### Are PCR tests unreliable?